camunda-community-hub/micronaut-camunda-external-client/README.md

 # micronaut-camunda-external-client

-This open source project allows you to easily integrate [Camunda](https://camunda.com/products/bpmn-engine) 's [External Task Clients](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) into [Micronaut](https://micronaut.io) projects.
+This open source project allows you to easily integrate [Camunda](https://camunda.com/products/bpmn-engine) 's [External Task Clients](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) into [Micronaut Framework](https://micronaut.io) projects.

-Micronaut is known for its efficient use of resources.
+The Micronaut Framework is known for its efficient use of resources.
 With this integration you can easily implement an external client which to process external tasks.
 If you use GraalVM you have startup times of about 35ms!

 The integration is preconfigured with sensible defaults, so that you can get started with minimal configuration: simply add a dependency in your Micronaut project!

-If you also want to run the Camunda Workflow Engine on Micronaut, have a look at the open source project [micronaut-camunda-bpm](https://github.com/camunda-community-hub/micronaut-camunda-bpm).
+If you also want to run the Camunda Workflow Engine on a Micronaut application, have a look at the open source project [micronaut-camunda-bpm](https://github.com/camunda-community-hub/micronaut-camunda-bpm).

 ---
 _We're not aware of all installations of our Open Source project.
 However, we love_